contextual-contribs/contextual/README.md

 - Use the sparsest means to eliminate contextual redundancy (preferably whitespace or single characters)
 - Eliminate redundancy.
 - Eliminate variables whenever possible.
-- Make the most common coding patterns part of the language, so the programmer doesn't have to spell them out every time.
+- Favor the most common patterns.
+Use the most minimal syntax for common patterns, with optional syntax for uncommon patterns.
+Make the most common coding patterns part of the language, so the programmer doesn't have to spell them out every time.
 - Enable programmer to customize language-keywords.
 - Strongly-typed.